Ronnyboy125/Student-Companion-Mobile-App/app1/Part_1_Functional_Spec/Readme.md

 For each feature give two rank values: necessity and difficulty.
 Sort the list by necessity first and difficulty second.
 Thus the most necessary features that are the easiest to implement should be listed first, etc.

+1. Account:
+   -
+2. Blackboard/Pirate Port Connectivity:
+   - The app will connect to the student's personal Blackboard and Pirate Port to access the courses they are in, what assignments they have due, and what is on their schedule.
+3. Courses:
+   - The app will take whatever courses the student is enrolled in and create different categories for each course.
+4. Calendar
+   - The app will take what is in the student's BlackBoard and Pirate Port calendar and create two different calendars: a personal and public.
+The personal will only contain the students classes, meetings, clubs, etc. while the public will contain university-wide events.
+5. To-Do List & Reminders
+   - The app will take what is put into BlackBoard and transfer it into a to-do list for the student.
+The student can then check things off and add new things that maybe aren't on BB.
+6. Forum/Bulletin Board
+   - Students and Clubs can post about social events on this forum.
+Other students will be able to see when and where it's taking place and join in on the fun.
+7. Recommendations
+   - The app will analyze your usage, calendar, and to-do list and determine study tips, i.e. "You should study [subject] for [number] hours".

 # Proposed Schedule
 Here you will put a proposed schedule of when you plan to complete each feature described in the previous section.
 You should have major milestones with dates as well in this schedule.

+3/18 - Start Specifications and Flutter Libraries
+3/22 - Finish Specifications, Give Rough Mock-Up of Main Pages 4/8 - Rough Mock-Up of all pages, Begin Prototyping 4/12 - Prototyping Finished
+4/14 - Begin Coding Login Page, Research BB and PP connectivity 4/20 - finalize BB connectivity, begin parsing information into courses, calendar, and to-do 4/24 - Create forum
+4/26 - Create recommendations alerts
+4/30 - Finish up visual/UI design, bug fixing
+5/3 - Beta Version Finished
+5/8 - Final Version Finished